joonashalinen/copy-older-than/README.md

 ## Testing:

-The script has so far been tested on Windows and Ubuntu.
-Mac OS X compatibility is assumed as the script works on Ubuntu.
+This has so far been tested on Windows and Ubuntu.
+Mac OS X compatibility is assumed as everything works on Ubuntu.